mishra-18/portfolio-website/content/jobs/FLLM/index.md

 - Worked with various VLLMs (open-source/paid) and GNNs for OCR to replace the PaddleOCR solution, to enhance the retention of table structure in documents.
 - Compare the results of open-source VLLMs with paid solutions and set custom benchmarks for OCR.
 - Integrated sophisticated Intent and Entity classification using wit ai and other open-source models, boosting NLP capabilities.
-- Created Python APIs to wrap various anomaly detection models, and worked on real-time audio processing (text2speech and speech2text), and high-precision visual image search, ensuring seamless production integration.
+- Created Python APIs to wrap various anomaly detection models, and worked on real-time speech2text and text2speech audio processing, and high-precision visual image search, ensuring seamless production integration.